U'khand Assembly Budget session begins; Cong stages walkout during Guv's address | Headlines

 The Governor addressed the state Assembly for the first time after Gairsain became the summer capital of Uttarakhand in June 2021.
 The Assembly building is situated at Bhararisain near Gairsain in Chamoli district.

-To be ranked among the country's developed states through decentralized development with an all-inclusive approach is the state government's priority, the Governor said in her 40-minute address.
+To be ranked among the country's developed states through decentralised development with an all-inclusive approach is the state government's priority, the Governor said in her 40-minute address.

-The Governor said the state government is working with the commitment and dedication to achieve its development goals and highlighted steps taken by it to improve a lot of farmers by offering interest-free loans up to Rs five lakh to them and self-help groups under Deen Dayal Upadhyay Sahkarita Vikas Kalyan Yojana.
+The Governor said the state government is working with the commitment and dedication to achieve its development goals and highlighted steps taken by it to improve the lot of farmers by offering interest-free loans up to Rs 5 lakh to them and self-help groups under Deen Dayal Upadhyay Sahkarita Vikas Kalyan Yojana.

-She said 10 additional growth centers will be set up in Uttarakhand the next financial year for value addition to farm produce and its better distribution.
+She said 10 additional growth centres will be set up in Uttarakhand the next financial year for value addition to farm produce and its better distribution.

 She underlined efforts being made by the state government to increase the transparency and accountability in governance through schemes like the Mukya Mantri Helpline Yojana under which anyone can seek redress of his or her grievance in a time-bound manner.